nlphubnepal/NLP-progress/machine_translation.md

 # Machine translation

-Machine translation is the task of translating a sentence in a source language to a different target language.
+Machine translation is the task of translating a text (particularly sentence or word) in a source language to a different target language.

 Results with a * indicate that the mean test score over the the best window based on average dev-set BLEU score over 21 consecutive evaluations is reported as in [Chen et al. (2018)](https://arxiv.org/abs/1804.09849).